This post may contain affiliate links. Please see my disclosure policy for details.

 1. Research your stops

 This is important to make sure you know what Moscow metro stations are close to the attractions you’re visiting.

 Another trick I use is to screenshot them on my smartphone when I have wifi and then I don’t need to rely on a good signal to know where I’m going.
 This will be particularly helpful as you’ll be underground.

 It’s especially important in Russia as the Metro will not have tourist-friendly English signage on their trains, stops or subway signs, whatsoever.

 Tip: Note down the Alphabetic and Cyrillic if possible!

 2. Get a Moscow Metro Map

-Seems obvious, but this is a really integral part to knowing exactly where you’re going when navigating the metro.
+Seems obvious, but this is a really integral part of knowing exactly where you’re going when navigating the metro.